dokutan/macrodevice/README.md

 ```
 2. If the device is represented by a file, as with the libevdev backend, you can change the file permissions, or add your user to a group with access to the files of interest.
 3. In case of the libusb and hidapi backends, you can create a [udev](https://wiki.archlinux.org/index.php/Udev) rule that allows read and write access to the device from your normal user.

+## License
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.